mvihola/AdaptiveMCMC.jl/docs/src/adapt.md

 ```
 where $\gamma_k$ is one of the [Step sizes](@ref).

-In fact, the $\Sigma_k$ are not calculated as above, but their Cholesky factors are updated directly using rank-1 updates.
-This is more efficient, as calculating a Cholesky factor is $O(d^3)$ but rank-1 updates are $O(d^2)$.
-The empirical covariances $\Sigma_k$ converge to the true covariance of the target distribution (under technical conditions).
+In fact, the $\Sigma_k$ fators are not calculated directly as given above, but their Cholesky factors are updated sequentially, using rank-1 updates.
+This is more efficient, as calculating a full Cholesky factor is $O(d^3)$ but rank-1 updates are $O(d^2)$.

+The empirical covariances $\Sigma_k$ of the AM converge to the true target covariance (under technical conditions).

 ## Robust adaptive Metropolis